 “The Concrete and the Ephemeral of Electronic Music Production.”
 Dancecult: Journal of Electronic Dance Music Culture 6(1), Special Issue: Production Technologies and Studio Practice, ed.
 Ed Montano and Simon Zagorski-Thomas.
 DOI: 10.12801/1947-5403.2014.06.01.12

 “Rhythm Skills Development in Chinese Martial Arts.”
-In Fighting: Intellectualizing Combat Sports, ed.
+Re-printed in Fighting: Intellectualizing Combat Sports, ed.
 Keith Gilbert, 144–154.
 Champaign, IL: Common Ground Publishing.

 “Traditional Highland Civilian Dress: A Definition and Guide with Visual Examples.”
 Co-authored with Nathan B. MacDonald, on X Marks the Scot. http://goo.gl/PhpT9X